 Inflatable Camping Pillows

-The current rise in camping pillow popularity is cushioned by the popularity of ultralight air pillows.
-Just look at the Air Head™ Lite, it can be inflated to the desired level of support, and deflated to a fraction of it’s full size.
-So small is its packed size it can likely fit in the top of your sleeping bag stuff sack or occupy any nook or cranny of your pack.
-Just take care to not lose it in your pack!
+The reason for the current rise in camping pillow popularity is the advent of ultralight air pillows.
+Just look at the Air Head™ Lite.
+It can be inflated to the desired level of support, and deflated to a fraction of it’s full size.
+So small is its packed size it can likely fit in the top of your sleeping bag in its stuff sack or occupy any nook or cranny of your pack.

 Filled Camping Pillows